Copyright © 1999–2016 FastMail Pty Ltd

 yourusername.yourmail.domain, any aliases* you have, or anything you like inside your own domains.

-Only administrators for a Business or Family account can configure a website.
-Personal accounts can manage their own websites.
+Only administrators for an account can configure a website.

 You can create each website through the Websites page, and choose which folder is displayed at that site.
 You can get to the websites screen by selecting the 'Websites' button from the Files tab.